Relation between the noise correlations and the spin structure factor for Mott-insulating states in SU$(N)$ Hubbard models: Pertubative analysis of the error as a function of

 Taking the Fourier transform of these terms results in zero as the positive and negative terms cancel out.
 Evaluating the number operator, the Fourier transform over the remaining terms can be written as

 This corresponds to the value obtained from the Fourier transform of the two-point correlation function multiplied by $\rho$ and these terms therefore cancel out in Eq.~(\ref{eq:1stordercontribution}) (the calculations so far holds for both bosons and fermions).
-This means that the only contribution to the first-order correction comes from the second type of contribution to the 4-point correlation function, the one which pairs operators of different flavor on the same site.
+This means that the only contribution to the first-order correction comes from the second type of contribution to the four-point correlation function, the one which pairs operators of different flavor on the same site.
 This contribution is given by \begin{widetext}

-\end{widetext} where the factor $[1-\delta_{l,m}-\delta_{l,m+1}]$ takes care of double counting terms that were already counted in the evaluation of the first contribution.
+\end{widetext} where the factor $1-\delta_{l,m}-\delta_{l,m+1}$ takes care of double counting terms that were already counted in the evaluation of the first contribution.

 Unlike the other terms, these are dependent on the specific model and filling.
-All results so far can essentially be applied to the simple one-component Bose-Hubbard model as well (a slight change in Eq.~(\ref{eq:PertubationState}) is required as the Mott-limit ground-state is non-degenerate but the end result will have the same type of matrix elements), for which the matrix elements in Eq.~(\ref{eq:1stordernonzero}) can be evaluated analytically in terms of the Mott state $|\rho \rho... \rho\rangle$.
-This results in a first order contribution
+All results so far can essentially be applied to the simple one-component Bose-Hubbard model as well (a slight change in Eq.~(\ref{eq:PertubationState}) is required as the Mott-limit ground state is nondegenerate but the end result will have the same type of matrix elements), for which the matrix elements in Eq.~(\ref{eq:1stordernonzero}) can be evaluated analytically in terms of the Mott state $|\rho \rho... \rho\rangle$.
+This results in a first-order contribution

 Note that the contribution away from $k=k'$ scales as $1/L$ and the first-order contribution is therefore going to become less important as the system size increases.
 For $\rho=1$ in the SU(2) case and $\rho=2$ in the SU(4) case, numerical evaluation of the matrix elements using exact diagonalization shows that